Discovery doctrine: North American jurisprudence

 Johnson v.
-M'Intosh
+McIntosh

 Banner and Kades argue that the 1823 case was the result of collusive lawsuits where land speculators worked together to make claims to achieve a desired result.
 The plaintiff, Johnson, had inherited land originally purchased from the Piankeshaw tribes.
 Defendant McIntosh claimed the same land, having purchased it under a grant from the United States.
 In 1775, members of the Piankeshaw tribe sold certain land in the Indiana Territory to Lord Dunmore, Royal Governor of Virginia, and others.
 In 1805, the Piankeshaw conveyed much of the same land to William Henry Harrison, governor of the Indiana Territory, thus giving rise to conflicting claims of title.
 The court found, on three grounds, that it should not recognize the land titles obtained from Native Americans prior to American independence.
 A number of academics and Indigenous rights activists have argued that Chief Justice John Marshall had large real estate holdings that would have been affected if the case were decided in favor of Johnson.

 Decision

 Marshall found that ultimate title to land comes into existence by virtue of discovery and possession of that land, a rule that had been observed by all European countries with settlements in the New World.
-The United States had ultimate title of the land, as against other European nations, because it inherited that title from Britain and France, the original discoverers.
+The United States had ultimate title of the land, as against other European nations, because it inherited that title from the original discoverers Britain and France, as part of the sovereign rights the U.S. had won from the British crown through war.